23 January 2023

 The European Union has adopted the Digital Markets Act, which will address competition harms similar to those identified by the ACCC, and the Digital Services Act, to address consumer protection issues.
 The approach recommended by the ACCC is however based more closely on the proposed UK model, which is intended to include legislation as well as provide flexibility through the introduction of binding conduct requirements and by enabling the UK regulator, the Competition and Markets Authority, to implement pro-competitive interventions, such as mandating interoperability requirements.

 Guidance from the US would be helpful, given that most of the dominant global platforms are incorporated there.
 To date, notwithstanding a plethora of investigations and some enforcement action taken by the Department of Justice and the Federal Trade Commission, there has been no legislation passed by the US Congress to specifically address digital platform competition and consumer harms.
 As recently as 11 January 2023, President Biden urged the US Congress to find common ground to regulate not only online privacy but also to protect against harmful online content and to foster tech sector competition.

 The Treasury Consultation Paper can be found here.
 Submissions close on 15 February 2023.

-If you have any questions, please get in touch with Ian Robertson and Angela Flannery.
-Ian and Angela are Technology, Media and Telecommunications partners of Holding Redlich, with extensive regulatory and policy experience of Australia’s media and communications industries.
+If you have any questions, please get in touch with Ian Robertson.
+Ian is a Technology, Media and Telecommunications partner of Holding Redlich, with extensive regulatory and policy experience of Australia’s media and communications industries.

 The information in this article is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavour to provide accurate and timely information, we do not guarantee that the information in this article is accurate at the date it is received or that it will continue to be accurate in the future.